tomasnorre/crawler/Documentation/ExecutingTheQueue/ExecutingQueueWithCron-job/Index.rst

 For this to become reality you must ideally have a cron-job set up.
 This assumes you are running on Unix architecture of some sort.
-The crontab is often edited by :shell:`crontab -e` and you should insert a line like this:
+The crontab is often edited by :bash:`crontab -e` and you should insert a line like this:

 ::